Not yet a Member?

 The Department of Labor

-Similar to the DOL's final rule for state auto IRA plans, the rule would clarify that city- and county-sponsored retirement plans offered to private-sector employees would be exempt from ERISA if they maintain authority under state law to compel private employers to participate in a payroll deduction savings plan; serve a population equal to or greater than that of the least populous state; and reside in a state that lacks its own auto-IRA program.
+Similar to the DOL's final rule for state auto IRA plans, the rule clarifies that "political subdivisions" of states--city- and county-sponsored retirement plans offered to private-sector employees would be exempt from ERISA if they maintain authority under state law to compel private employers to participate in a payroll deduction savings plan; serve a population equal to or greater than that of the least populous state; and reside in a state that lacks its own auto-IRA program.

 The DOL said it is considering—and invited comments on—an additional requirement that the political subdivision have a "demonstrated capacity to design and operate a payroll deduction savings program," such as maintaining an existing pension plan for employees of the subdivision.